Constitution and Bylaws of the

 ARTICLE VII: STATE CONVENTIONS

 Section 1.
-The Party shall meet in State Convention at least every two (2) years at a time and place to be established by the State Executive Committee.
+The Party shall meet in State Convention for every gubernatorial and federal election year at a time and place to be established by the State Executive Committee.

 Section 2.
 Only duly credentialed delegates or their alternates may conduct the business of the Convention.
 Any registered party member in good standing may attend the Convention and speak on any issue.